murata2021/Asset-Tracker/README.md

 # Asset-Tracker

-Asset Tracker is my capstone two projects for my software engineering bootcamp with Springboard.
+Asset Tracker is my second capstone project for my software engineering bootcamp with Springboard.
 It is a web application that helps companies to:
 - Track their assets
 - Get instant access to their asset data
 - Monitor the status of their asset & stay in the know with real-time reports